theamanone/TabSense/README.md

 - ✅ All analysis is done locally in your browser
 - ✅ You can disable analytics in settings
 - ✅ Easy to remove or disable at any time

+## ⚠️ Important Notes

+- This extension is distributed outside the Chrome Web Store for free
+- Chrome may show a warning about installing extensions from unknown sources
+- All code is open source and can be inspected on GitHub
+- No data is collected or transmitted outside your browser
+- You can easily uninstall the extension at any time from `chrome://extensions/`

 ## 🛠️ Development